When a Close Friend Dies

 It’s VERY important to talk to a grief counselor especially if:

-• You struggle managing your daily routine and activities
+• You struggle to managing your daily routine and activities

 • It’s hard to function as well as you’d like to

-• You are having trouble eating, sleeping, or working
+• You are having trouble eating or sleeping or working

 • You are purposely avoiding any reminders of your friend